 - Our Hong Kong staff add running shoes to their business attire for the annual Rat Race obstacle course in Central.
-The event raises funds for Mindset, which supports mental health-related organisations in Hong Kong and Mainland China.
+The event raises funds for Mindset, which supports mental health-related organizations in Hong Kong and Mainland China.

-- In Washington DC we work with Homestretch, which helps homeless families obtain permanent housing and achieve self-sufficiency and Gifts for the Homeless, which collects clothing.
+- In Washington DC, we work with Homestretch, which helps homeless families obtain permanent housing and achieve self-sufficiency, and Gifts for the Homeless, which collects clothing.

 - Computers and monitors are turned off overnight.

-- Energy efficient light bulbs are used wherever possible.
+- Energy-efficient light bulbs are used wherever possible.

 - We provide biodegradable utensils and reusable mugs in most of our office kitchens.

-Air Travel and Journey to Work
+Air Travel and the Daily Commute

-- In Chicago we have teamed up with EnterpriseCarShare to provide lawyers and staff with discounted membership and driving rates.
-The office also offers discounted memberships to DIVVY, the city’s bike sharing service.
+- In Chicago, we have teamed up with Enterprise CarShare to provide lawyers and business services staff with discounted membership and driving rates.
+The office also offers discounted memberships to the Divvy bike-share service.

-- For our Dusseldorf and Frankfurt offices we have a corporate agreement with Deutsche Bahn to encourage low emissions travel within Germany.
+- For our Dusseldorf and Frankfurt offices, we have a corporate agreement with Deutsche Bahn to encourage low emissions travel within Germany.